Our 27th International Folk Dance Festival ran from July 17th - 20th 2025

 was formed in 1947 by students at the University of Edinburgh as the New Scotland Society

 to promote the revived interest in the culture of Scotland.
 It soon became clear that what most members were interested in was the dancing, so in 1951 it was renamed the New Scotland Country Dance Society.
 Its fortunes and numbers have waxed and waned over the years, but it has remained an active group ever since and many partnerships and life-long friendships have been formed there (plenty of whom you can meet among the Dunedin members at the Festival).
 The emphasis has always been on Scottish dancing, particularly Scottish Country and Highland dancing, and the members frequently perform in and around Edinburgh and travel to competitions across the country.
 Not just in Scotland, either - within the first decade, New Scotland members were travelling to perform abroad, and this tradition, which spurred the formation of Dunedin Dancers, has continued to this day.
-Several members joined Dunedin last year on the trip to Schwalenberg. | |
+More recently several members joined Dunedin on our dance trips abroad. | |

 Dunedin Dancers was formed by members of New Scotland in 1970 who wanted to return the favour to

 groups they had visited at Folk Festivals around Europe.
 The first Dunedin Festival was held in 1971, and it has been held every two years since (with the exception of 2021 which was cancelled by Covid), hosting two to three visiting groups each time.
-2023 is the 26th Dunedin Folk Dance Festival.
+2025 is the 27th Dunedin Folk Dance Festival.
 There is more to Dunedin than the Festival, though.
 Members enjoy all forms of Scottish dancing - predominantly Scottish Country dancing, but also Ceilidh dancing, Highland and Scottish Step.
 We get together to dance socially every Wednesday evening, to a mixture of live music and CDs, and we run several social dances through the year as well as the Dunedin Assembly - our annual formal ball.
 While many members are only interested in dancing socially - and Scottish Country dancing is primarily a social dance form - there are also a core who like to perform to a greater or lesser extent, as you will see, and we number talented musicians in our ranks, who this year are led by member Angharad Kenway.
-We also still travel to Festivals abroad - our most recent trip was last year to the Trachtenfest at Schwalenberg in Germany, and we make a return trip to Hoogstraten at the end of July. | |
+We also still travel to Festivals abroad - our most recent trip was this year to the International Folk Festival of Montana, in Bulgaria. | |

-Our guests in 2023: | |
+Our guests in 2025: | |

 |